 The steps to resolution vary depending on the matter at hand.
-When Market Street discovers a title issue, it is immediately communicated in writing.
+When Gateway discovers a title issue, it is immediately communicated in writing.
 Steps to “cure” the issue are clearly outlined in an accompanying letter.
 One the issue is resolved, title is considered clear.

 What does all of this cost?

 The cost varies depending on the nature of the transaction.
 Our free mobile app Liberty TitleAgent One [iOS/Android] provides a prompt, easy way to estimate total title closing costs, title insurance, transfer tax, etc. Simply fill in the basic transaction information and it instantly generates a quote.